The most frequent enquiry that we receive concerns an unpaid Dart Charge and bailiffs enforcement.

 In 2017, bailiffs made over 200,000 visits to motorists to enforce a warrant for unpaid Dart Charge penalties.
-Given the significant numbers of enquiries that we receive regarding an unpaid Dart Charge, we have introduced the following page to our website.
+Because of the significant numbers of enquiries that we receive regarding an unpaid Dart Charge, we have introduced this page to our website.

 I didn’t know about the unpaid Dart Charge until a bailiff contacted me.

-If you have received a telephone call, a text message, letter, or a visit from Marston Holdings, Equita Ltd or JBW Judicial Services in relation to a Dart Charge that you knew nothing about, (most commonly, because all notices had been sent to a previous address) then all bailiff enforcement can be halted by submitting an Out of Time Witness Statement (TE7 and TE9) and sending it to the Traffic Enforcement Centre (TEC).
+If you have received a telephone call, a text message, a letter, or a visit from Marston Group, Equita Ltd or JBW Judicial Services in relation to a Dart Charge that you hadn’t known about, (most commonly, because all notices had been sent to a previous address) then all bailiff enforcement will be halted by submitting an Out of Time Witness Statement (TE7 and TE9) and sending it to the Traffic Enforcement Centre (TEC).

 We have an entire page dedicated to Dart Charges Out of Time Witness Statements here.

 I have multiple unpaid Dart Charges

 We receive many enquiries from motorists who have multiple unpaid Dart Charges.
 Many times, the amount owing can run into thousands of pounds.
 There can be many reasons why a motorist had been unaware that Dart Charge penalties had been incurred.
 For example;